The content on this page is marketing communication

 A value-based investment philosophy – a vision of identifying attractively priced companies with potential for repricing, and a passion for global investments – remains the cornerstone of SKAGEN's equity and fixed income funds.

-In addition to Stavanger, you can contact us in our offices in Stockholm and Gothenburg, Copenhagen, London and Amsterdam.
+In addition to Stavanger, you can contact us in our offices in Stockholm, Copenhagen, London and Frankfurt.

 Approachable and straightforward